Correlations between mass, stellar kinematics and gas metallicity in EAGLE galaxies

 \eagle\ consists of simulations with various box sizes and particle masses.
 Here, we mainly use simulation labelled \lq Ref-L100N1504\rq\ in \cite{Schaye2015}, which has a co-moving extent of $L=100$~co-moving megaparsecs (cMpc) and a baryonic particle mass of $\sim 1.2\times 10^6~{\rm M}_\odot$ (corresponding to $1504^3$ particles).
 We have verified that the main trends and conclusions presented in this work are consistent with those from the higher-resolution \eagle\ simulation \lq Recal-L025N0752\rq, analysed previously by DR17.

-\eagle\ galaxies are identified using a combination of the \lq friends-of-friends\rq\ ({\sc fof}) and {\sc subfind} \citep{Dolag2009} algorithms.
+\eagle\ galaxies are identified using a combination of the \lq friends-of-friends\rq\ ({\sc fof}) and {\sc subfind} algorithms.
 This picks-out \lq self-bound\rq\ structures of gas, stars and dark matter.
-Here we analyse the properties of both central galaxies (the dominant galaxies in {\sc fof} halos) and satellites\footnote{Our main results are unchanged if we restrict the analysis to centrals.}.
-Following DR17, we measure baryonic properties within spherical apertures of 30 proper kilo-parsecs (pkpc) and characterize the \lq metallicity\rq\ of star forming gas by its O/H abundance (\eagle\ tracks 11 abundances, including oxygen and hydrogen).
-We analyse galaxies with at least 25 star forming gas particles (gas mass at least $5.25\times 10^7~{\rm M}_\odot$) which we found to be a reasonable compromise between numerical resolution and bias.
-To characterise the stellar morphology and kinematics, we use the fraction of kinetic energy in co-rotation, $\kappa_{\rm co}$, the disc-to-total stellar mass ration, $D/T$, the ratio $V/\sigma$ of stellar rotation to velocity dispersion, the ellipticity, $\epsilon_\star$, of the stellar body, and its triaxiality, $T$.
+Here we analyse the properties of both central galaxies (the dominant galaxies in {\sc fof} halos) and satellites\footnote{Our main results are unchanged if we analyse only centrals.}.
+Following DR17, we measure baryonic properties within spherical apertures of 30 proper kilo-parsecs (pkpc) and characterize the \lq metallicity\rq\ of star-forming gas by its O/H abundance (\eagle\ tracks 11 abundances, including oxygen and hydrogen).
+We analyse galaxies with at least 25 star-forming gas particles (gas mass at least $5.25\times 10^7~{\rm M}_\odot$) which we found to be a reasonable compromise between numerical resolution and bias.
+To characterize the stellar morphology and kinematics, we use the fraction of kinetic energy in co-rotation, $\kappa_{\rm co}$, the disc-to-total stellar mass ratio, $D/T$, the ratio $V/\sigma$ of stellar rotation to velocity dispersion, the ellipticity, $\epsilon_\star$, of the stellar body, and its triaxiality, $T$.
 These were computed by \citet{Thob2019} and can be queried in the \eagle\ database\footnote{http://eagle.strw.leidenuniv.nl, http://www.eaglesim.org/} (\citealp{mcalpine2016}; \citealp{eagle2017}).